renovatebot/renovate/lib/platform/bitbucket-server/index.md

 We support all Bitbucket Server versions which are not EOL.
 See [Atlassian Support End of Life Policy](https://confluence.atlassian.com/support/atlassian-support-end-of-life-policy-201851003.html#AtlassianSupportEndofLifePolicy-BitbucketServer) for uptodate versions.

-## Assignees support

-Assignee support was added in version `17.2.0` of Renovate.
-It's available in all Bitbucket versions supported by Renovate.

-**Note:** Use username slug as assignee name.
-Which can be easy found here: `https://{bitbucket_server}/rest/api/1.0/users`